Dog Licking your Face and what it means

 Licking is a typical behaviour in dogs and can signify affection or stress.
 Understanding the underlying causes of your dog’s licking behaviour is essential to determine whether it is desirable or undesirable.

-This article will discuss the various signs and symptoms that indicate whether your dog’s licking is desirable or undesirable and how to address unwanted licking behaviours.
+This article will discuss the various signs and symptoms that indicate whether your dog’s licking is desirable or undesirable and how to address unwanted licking behaviour.

 Puppies learn to lick at a young age, primarily from the mother, who uses it to groom them and show love.
 Additionally, licking can provide puppies with the stimulation they need for their bodily functions to work correctly.